Akai MPC500 Review

 When it comes to operating system features, thankfully Akai have kept quite faithful to those provided by the MPC1000.
 Building a beat is just a case of creating a program, assigning some samples and creating your sequences in real time or via manual step editing.
 Samples can be trimmed, looped, stretched, normalised, reversed, tuned, filtered and chopped, although you should note that there is no dedicated ‘slicing’ function in this machine – all chopping has to be done manually one chop at a time.

-There is also no waveform editor, so all editing needs to be done purely by ear – this isn’t a major issue of course, as people have been doing this way for years.
-After a few weeks, even Soundforge users will find it easy to edit samples, of course you’ll never get the precision of a computer editor, but then again, no current MPC really offers this kind of precision.
+There is also no waveform editor, so all editing needs to be done purely by ear and numbers – this isn’t a major issue of course, as people have been doing this way for years.
+After a few weeks, even people used to using hi end smaple editing software will find it easy to edit samples – of course you’ll never get the precision of a computer editor, but then again, no standalone MPC really offers this kind of precision.

 Effects are identical to those on the MPC1000, so you have two multi effect units (reverb, delay, distortion, chorus, phase, flange, compression, tremolo) plus a master effect unit (compression and EQ), and all three units can be used at once.
 Quality is fine, but of course cannot compare to dedicated hardware or quality software plug ins.
 The advantage of these built in effects is that all your effect settings are stored with your saved project files, so no need to set up complex effect settings each time you power up.